 The one thing missing from this light is a lock mechanism built into the switch to prevent the light from being turned on accidentally.
 That function is handled instead by the bracket that attaches the light to the headband and lets you redirect the beam.
 There’s a small plastic tab on the bracket that prevents the on-off switch from being activated, provided you rotate the light back into the bracket after using it.

-I’ve been using the Nitecore NU headlamp for a four months now and really like it.
-I like the headlamp’s light weight, the adjustability of the strap, the light modes it provides, and that it’s powered by a rechargeable lithum-ion battery with a mini-USB connector.
+I’ve been using the Nitecore NU headlamp for over 2 years months and really like it.
+I like its lightweight, the adjustability of the strap, the light modes it provides, and that it’s powered by a rechargeable lithium-ion battery with a mini-USB connector.
 Being able to replace all the spare batteries (in different sizes) that I used to carry and replace them with the single rechargeable battery I already carry is also a big win.
-I’m cautiously optimistic that this strategy will work, but time will tell.